📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 Step 2: Decide which insurer to claim from

 In a fault-based material-damage accident, the at-fault driver’s mandatory traffic insurance generally covers the damage to the not-at-fault party’s vehicle.
 If you have comprehensive (kasko) cover, you may claim through your own insurer instead, which can be faster — though it may affect your no-claims discount.
-This is exactly why the adjuster’s fault assessment matters so much: it establishes who pays.
+This is why the adjuster’s technical assessment can matter: it supports the claim file.
 See our explainer on the adjuster-approved accident report.

 Step 3: Notify and open the file